fredericrous/ria-warning-disabler/README.md

 To modify this list, edit the file ruleset.xml
 There are examples of ruleset files at the bottom of http://docs.oracle.com/javase/7/docs/technotes/guides/jweb/security/deployment_rules.html

+## WARNINGS

+I quote Deployment Rule Set documentation: "The Deployment Rule Set feature is optional and shall only be used internally in an organization with a controlled environment."
+These instructions do change the security settings for your Java Runtime environment, so it could be a security risk if you carry out these steps without knowing the impact.

 ## KNOWN ERRORS
 You will surely see keytool.exe errors/warning, don't be afraid it's normal, if you see the message DONE, in green, at the end of the execution it means script should have worked as expected =)